 Prologue

 Ellen stared out of the window, her wooden spoon lying forgotten among the scrambled eggs popping on the stove.
 This wasn’t the first time.
 The spoon’s blackened tip testified to that.
-Jim stood to join her, running his hand through her time-silvered hair.
+Jim joined her and ran his hand through her time-silvered hair.

 She leaned back against him.
 “It’s hard to believe.”